sc0v0ne/LearnAI/checklist/ai_checklist.md

 2. Not performing failure analysis

-If you don’t perform a failure analysis- an analysis of the frequency of different categories of failure of your system — you may be expending a lot of effort for little result.
+If you do not perform a failure analysis (an analysis of the frequency of different categories of failure of your system) you may be expending a lot of effort for little result.

 3. Not looking at the model